ITensor/website/docs/tutorials/correlations/main.md

 This allows for the left-normalized (purple) blocks of the MPS to give the identity on contraction, so we don't need to program anything special to deal with these.
 The same is true for the right-normalized (yellow) blocks outside the region we are interested in.
 Note that site 5 has this property.
 Technically, site 3 is also right normalized but it will not cancel to an identity since it lies in between two operators.

 It is important to use the most [[efficient method of contracting|articles/contractions]] the tensor network as we will do here; otherwise, the cost of computation will increase.
-The first tensor to add to the contraction `C` is the tensor of the MPS for site 2.
+We will contract all of the tensors one at a time into a tensor `C` which holds our partially completed diagram.
+The first tensor we will use to begin the sequence of contractions is the MPS tensor for site 2:

 <p align="center"><img src="docs/tutorials/correlations/contract3.png" alt="<Sz.Sz>" style="height: 250px;"/></p>